oldtownmedia/otm-development-standards/CSS.md

 #### Use CSS sprites

 CSS sprites are a perfect way to reduce the number of HTTP requests being loaded on a page.
-Sprites should be used with small, repeatable images and must be referenced in the CS of the page.
+Sprites should be used with small, repeatable images and must be referenced in the CSS of the page.

 #### Network Requests

 Stylesheets should all be compiled on the local side into one stylesheet.
-If you find yourself using a third-party library, it should be included using an @import statement in the pre-compiled scss in the appropriate section to be compiled.
-This keeps css netwrok requests
+If you find yourself using a third-party library, it should be included using an `@import` statement in the pre-compiled scss in the appropriate section to be compiled.
+This keeps css network requests to a minimum.

 #### More general rules